← Back to Field Notes

 AI for Manufacturers: What Is Actually Possible in 2026

-That conversation has matured.
-The technology has moved from theoretical to practical, and the gap between what AI vendors promise and what AI actually delivers in a manufacturing environment has become measurable.
-Some of the promises were real.
+The gap between what AI vendors promise and what AI actually delivers in a manufacturing environment is now measurable.
+Some promises were real.
 Many were premature.
-A few were pure fiction.
+A few were fiction.
+Here is an honest accounting of where things stand in 2026.

 What AI Can Do Today: Quoting and Estimating

-An AI-powered quoting system connects to your historical job data, material pricing, customer records, and quality history.
-When a new RFQ arrives, the system surfaces comparable past jobs, shows actual costs versus estimated costs, identifies relevant process notes, and presents the estimator with a structured starting point.
+An AI-powered quoting system connects to historical job data, material pricing, customer records, and quality history.
+When a new RFQ arrives, the system surfaces comparable past jobs, shows actual versus estimated costs, identifies relevant process notes, and presents the estimator with a structured starting point.

 What AI Can Do Today: Knowledge Capture and Retrieval

-AI knowledge engines can now ingest and organize information from ERP records, setup sheets, process notes, quality reports, operator interviews, and internal documentation.
-The result is a searchable system that any team member can query in plain English.
+AI knowledge engines now ingest and organize information from ERP records, setup sheets, process notes, quality reports, operator interviews, and internal documentation.
+The result is a searchable system any team member can query in plain English.

 What AI Can Do Today: Production Visibility